 “They are the excellent ones, in whom is all my delight.”

 a.
-Preserve me, O God, for in You I put my trust: It seems that David wrote this Psalm from a time of trouble, because he asked for preservation, took confidence in that he would not be moved (Psalm 16:8), and had confidence in some kind of resurrection (Psalm 16:10).
-Yet the tone of this Psalm is not despair or complaint; it is settled joy.
+Preserve me, O God, for in You I put my trust: It seems that David wrote this psalm from a time of trouble, because he asked for preservation, knew that he would not be moved (Psalm 16:8), and had confidence in some kind of resurrection (Psalm 16:10).
+Yet the tone of this psalm is not despair or complaint; it is settled joy.
 Despite his trouble, David had a praising confidence in his God.

 i.
 “This was a most powerful plea, for to trust God is the highest honour we can do him, it is to set the crown upon his head.”
 (Trapp)

 ii.
 “Preserve me from the world; let me not be carried away with its excitements; suffer me not to be before its blandishments, nor to fear its frowns.
 Preserve me, from the devil; let him not tempt me above what I am able to bear.
 Preserve me from myself; keep me from growing envious, selfish, high-minded, proud, slothful.
 Preserve me from those evils into which I see others run, and preserve me, from those evils into which I am myself most apt to run; keep me from evils known and from evils unknown.”
 (Spurgeon)